 hardwood flooring scratched and worn?
 Any damage to walls and ceilings?
 Are there water stains anywhere from old plumbing or roof leaks?
 Any foundation cracks or leaks?
 Is the basement

-recreation room finished with old-style paneling and no wall insulation?
+recreation room finished with old-style paneling and minimal wall insulation?
 Are the floors finished in ancient vinyl-asbestos floor tiles that were trendy when Ford Motors

 couldn't sell the Edsel?

 It's highly likely that whatever amount you invest, you'll recover at least some of it.
-However, if you decide to list your property without spending a dime, be prepared for very low offers - if any - until you reduce the ask price.
-And after you reduce, any offers will still likely be even lower, if for no other reason than your property having been on the real estate market for an excessively long time.
+However, if you decide to list your property without spending a dime (unless market conditions are hot, hot, hot), be prepared for very low offers - if any - until you reduce the ask price.
+And after you reduce, any offers could still be even lower, if for no other reason than your property having been on the real estate market for an excessively long time.

 There will be two types of buyers who might express interest in your property.
 The first, a home handyman, is searching for an affordable home to live in and renovate themselves.
 They'll probably have a minimum down payment and justify offering on your 'fixer-upper' if they can buy it cheap enough.

 The second group will be a buyer/investor, possibly a building contractor, who's looking for a steal.
 They won't pay very much for your home because they plan to 'fix it and flip it'.
-Therefore, their offer would be even lower than that of the first type.
+Therefore, their offer would be even lower than that of the amateur handyman.

 In either case, expect a ...